Eye to Eye

 RUTH Wishart: Schizophrenia sufferers in Scotland are not receiving the service of treatment they deserve according to a report published just this week.
 The Clinical Standards Board for Scotland has reviewed the performance of 18 Health Trusts and Health Boards.
 The study found that none of them met all of the established criteria for the treatment of a mental illness which affects around 50,000 people in Scotland.

 Report from NEIL Moodie: There are a thousand new cases of schizophrenia expected in Scotland every year.
 Most patients will require long term care and treatment and it is one of the most costly conditions for the NHS to deal with.
 The CSBS published its criteria in January last year.
 The report looks at how the health service measured up.
 The results reveal that despite mental health having been declared a priority by the Scottish Executive, schizophrenia is not receiving the attention it demands.
-Lord �� Patel is chairman of the Clinical Standards Board.
+Lord

 LORD PATEL: To a degree mental health has become a Cinderella of the health services and the challenge is to raise the profile of mental health services so that its address, its profile becomes the same as coronary heart disease and cancers.